Cannon Hill

 Quiet streets and consistent buyer demand.

-Cannon Hill is a tightly held suburb with a strong sense of community and consistent buyer interest.
+Cannon Hill is a low-turnover suburb with a strong sense of community and consistent buyer interest.
 Its accessibility, well-regarded schools and leafy character streets make it a firm favourite with families relocating to Brisbane's inner east.
 The conversations I have with buyers week to week tell me something consistent: this suburb punches above its weight for liveability at its price point, and the families who buy here rarely leave.

 With an active buyer database and deep knowledge of this market, I understand exactly how to create competition for properties in Cannon Hill and the surrounding suburbs.